View the complete 2023-2024 curriculum guide here.

 In this course, students continue to cultivate the skills learned in previous theater classes.

-This course offers the students hands-on training in the behind-the-scenes world of performing arts productions.
+This course offers students hands-on training in the behind-the-scenes world of performing arts productions.

 United States History